jaytar0/jaytar0/README.md

 - 💬 Currently searching for a job in the data space and currently finishing a Masters for Data Science @Georgia Tech
 - 🔭 In the meantime I'm working on some projects pertaining to data engineering / science
-- 🌱 Currently learning cloud technologies and C++
+- 🌱 Currently learning cloud technologies and Rust
 - ✨ Fun fact!
 I love building custom mechanical keyboards and making my own coffee <3